Rap1zer/peaceful-browsing-extension/README.md

 ---

 ## Overview
-It’s all too easy to get caught up googling symptoms.
+It’s all too easy to get caught up Googling symptoms.
 This simple extension aims to help individuals with health anxiety and hypochondria be more mindful while using Google.

 The extension scans Google’s search results and meta-information on open webpages for illness-related keywords.
 If any are detected, the corresponding results will be blocked.